valnity98/Zumo328PControl/README.md

 2. Place the `Zumo328PControl` folder in your Arduino `libraries` directory.
 3. Restart the Arduino IDE and include the library in your sketch.

-   # Encoder Frequency and Speed Calculation
+# Encoder Frequency and Speed Calculation for Zumo Robot

-This guide explains how to calculate the frequency and speed of a system using encoders with a specified resolution.
+This guide explains how to calculate the frequency and speed of a Zumo robot using encoders with a specified resolution.

 ## 1. Frequency Calculation from Encoder Counts